Triple sec is the secret ingredient in a margarita and a crucial part of Long Island iced teas and cosmopolitans—but

 “My winner of the best triple sec goes to Bols,” says Alex Pendergrass, the assistant director of food and beverage at Hotel Viking in Newport, Rhode Island.
 “It’s very fragrant with tons of orange peel on the palate.”
 That means it shines through the multiple layers of alcohol in a Long Island iced tea.

 Bols' triple sec is made from the peels of Curacao oranges, balanced with a rainbow of complementary citrus distillates.
 This bottle is 30 proof, far lower than many of the other options on this list.

 The spirit is crystal-clear in color, and on the palate, it’s slightly dry with a candied sweetness and cinnamon heat.
 The Dutch can be credited with inventing Curaçao, so expect tradition to go into this Dutch-made bottle.
 Bols is one of the oldest distilleries in the world, with a history dating to 1575.

 Luxardo Triplum Orange Dry Triple Sec

 “I enjoy Luxardo Triple Sec.
-It’s made with the dried peels of three oranges: Curaçao, sweet oranges, and mandarin oranges,” says Ellen Talbot, the lead bartender at The Fable Lounge in Nashville, Tennesee.
+It’s made with the dried peels of three oranges: Curaçao, sweet oranges, and mandarin oranges,” says Ellen Talbot, the beverage manager at The Hart in Nashville, Tennesee.
 “These, plus an exclusive blend of botanicals, create a nuanced flavor profile that blends particularly well in cocktails.”

 Luxardo is one of the best budget options on the market: it’s a refined bottle with fresh citrus flavors and an easy-drinking sweetness.
 While this option isn’t as optimal to drink neat or on the rocks, it’s an excellent bottle to reach for when mixing up drinks.
 Thanks to a hearty 39 percent ABV, Luxardo Triple Sec acts as a great backbone in cocktails.

-If you're in need of a tried-and-true orange liqueur that can be used in drinks and foods, Grand Marnier Cordon Rouge (view at Drizly) is your best bet.
-When you want to spice it up a bit with something a little different, Martinique's own Rhum Clement Creole Shrubb d'Orange Liqueur (view at Wine.com) will bring some complexity to your cocktails.
+If you're in need of a tried-and-true orange liqueur that can be used in drinks and foods, Grand Marnier Cordon Rouge is your best bet.
+When you want to spice it up a bit with something a little different, Martinique's own Rhum Clement Creole Shrubb d'Orange Liqueur will bring some complexity to your cocktails.